UoMMIB/sbc-assembly/README.md

 and SBC010041 corresponds to the parent Plasmid.
 This step essentially PCRs Part SBC010040 from its parent Plasmid SBC010041.

 2. Part digest.
-This step performs a digest on the Parts generated in the previous step (e.g. SBC010040) to remove unnecessary flanking sequence at the 5' and 3' ends.
+This step performs a digest on the Parts generated in Step 1 (e.g. SBC010040) to remove unnecessary flanking sequence at the 5' and 3' ends.

 3. Part QC.
 This step takes the digested parts from Step 2 and prepares them for (optional) analysis on the fragment analyser.